model-railroad/tcm/tcm/README.md

 - When the main activity is paused, stop the PeriodicWorkRequest.
 - When power is on:
   - Acquire a wake lock, to prevent the display from sleeping.
-  - Attempt to connect to the desired WiFi network, if specified.
+  - Attempt to connect to the desired WiFi network, if specified (only on API < 29).
   - Acquire a WiFi lock, to keep the WiFi active.
   - Start video streaming.
 - When power is off, or the main activity is paused: